In November 2020, Peter Sutcliffe, better known as the Yorkshire Ripper, died in hospital after contracting coronavirus.

-The killer had tested positive for COVID-19, and according to reports he had turned down medical treatment for the virus.
+At the time of his death, the serial killer had tested positive for COVID-19.
+According to reports, he turned down medical treatment for the virus.
 He was also suffering from underlying health conditions including diabetes, heart trouble and obesity.

-Known as Britain's most notorious killer of the 20th century, the Yorkshire Ripper also attempted to kill seven other women, and used a hammer, a screwdriver and a knife to mutilate his victims.
+Known as Britain's most notorious killer of the 20th century, the Yorkshire Ripper attempted to kill seven other women, and used a hammer, a screwdriver and a knife to mutilate his 13 victims.

 Sonia, the daughter of Czech parents, was just 16 years old when she met Sutcliffe, after defying her father’s orders and attending a disco at a local pub.